 It was super steep, half groomed, and half left for tracks.
-I could see myself in Danes's goggles reflection as I went over the edge.
+I could see myself in Dane's goggles reflection as I went over the edge.
 Shoulder tucked, crouching for speed.
 I took a monster pass to the right, I assumed yards on yards covered.
 It was still all white with trees as boundaries.
 I felt like a bird over snow, fully extended, belly hovering, reaching out further, touching the snow, snapping my arm back, naturally curving.
 Making the slice of the turn and matching the curve on the heel side.
 I bent down and pulled my knees up as I approached the powder.
 Poof, a baby launch of snow, I was in it.
 Finishing out the front face with just a few lush powder sprays and cutting back onto the groomer.
 It felt like myself.
 He was behind me, yelling, "Are you ready now?
 They want to go over to the Canyon or do Preachers, Will you follow us?"

 I was doing my own thing, completely entranced by the fluff to groom to fluff I had found with an angle that felt good.
 "Uh, I guess."
 My legs and confidence warmed up.
 It could be great, I thought.
 It was great until the snake trail goes over a huge tree well, and your women's 148 centimeter snowboard is just short enough to drop in.
 Flash, scrape-pula, cruckcuc, flash, scrape-pula, cuckcuc, flash.
 Over and over.
 The bottom of their snowboards a lightswitch on the daylight with each pass.
 I was hanging out at the bottom of this tree, well, perfectly content, just waiting.
 "Hello!
 There is a human in here!"
 Peaking out, they were gone.
 Edging my way out, tip to tail, my hands like little pickaxes.
 Never even took off the snowboard.
 It was kind of like when I fell through the ice.
 Folding at 90 degrees to take a rest, the entire process probably took 20 minutes.
 I stood up, covered in pine needles, debris, bark, and all things tree.
-Taking my sweet as time down, it was a glorious champagne powder welcome to Tahoe.
-"Where did you go?"
-Dane was annoyed that I 'got lost.'
-I was still laughing.
+Taking my sweet ass time down.
+It was a glorious champagne powder welcome to Tahoe.
+"Where did you go!?"
+Sputtering Dane was annoyed waiting for me, where he should have been worried.

 "I dunno, I followed the tall kid in orange pants.
 He was easy to see.
 Besides, I wound up in a tree well.
 What's it to you?"
 He was not amused, he was concerned at this point.
 "Nate?
-Don't ever follow James ever again.
-Seriously, he takes huge cliffs.
-Don't follow him."
+He takes huge cliff drops."
 Taking it with a grain of salt, "Really?
 We high-fived at the bottom."
 His concern was still beyond serious, "Yeah, but he probably didn't even know you were up there behind him."
-I started to get annoyed, feeling like this guy was trying to be my dad.
-I had a dad then, and he loved me, I didn't need this.
-"Ya huh - he gave me the hang loose, and I nodded."
-The tall alien-looking dude in orange approached, "Dane, you're girls a serious ripper."
-He patted Dane on the back as he walked by, noticing his attitude.
+The tall curly fry in orange approached, "Dane, you're girls a serious ripper."
+He patted Dane on the back as he walked by.